The Pelican Island Preservation Society is the public support organization for the Pelican Island National Wildlife Refuge.

 The Pelican Island Preservation Society (PIPS) is the public support organization for the Pelican Island National Wildlife Refuge.
 Friends groups are the only way for the public to directly support a refuge of their choice financially, as the federal government does not accept donations, other than the good efforts of volunteers.
 Supporting PIPS provides a means for contributing financial support to the Pelican Island NWR as we coordinate with the refuge staff and provide support for projects, events, obtaining grants, etc. We also advocate for federal government support of the entire refuge system, and especially the Pelican Island NWR!

 Thank you for your interest in donating to the Pelican island Preservation Society and thereby supporting the Pelican Island National Wildlife Refuge!
-PIPS is the Citizens Support Organization (CSO) for the Pelican Island NWR and the only way for the public to donate and support the refuge financially.
+PIPS is the Citizens Support Organization (CSO) or “Friends” group for the Pelican Island NWR, and the only way for the public to donate and support the refuge financially.

 Monetary donations may be mailed to PIPS at: